Monday, February 9, 2026

 Details and links to watch are on https://uvtagg.org and on the UVTAGG Facebook page.

-10 am - 11 am MDT: CAROL HILL on WHAT HAPPENED TO FAMILYSEARCH INDEXING?
+10 am - 11 am MDT: KATHRYN GRANT on USING FAMILYSEARCH'S TREE INTEGRITY FEATURES

 ABOUT THE PRESENTATION:

 All meetings of the UVTAGG group are open to the public and have the goal of helping people use technology to further their family and personal history.
-The Group is in its 35th year and was first called the Utah Valley PAF Users Group.
+The Group is in its 36th year and was first called the Utah Valley PAF Users Group.
 On the blog is a way for anyone to receive the press releases via email.
-Members of the group ($15/year), besides being able to interact with presenters on ZOOM, receive the monthly email newsletter, TAGGology, and have access to the more than 650 videos of past presentations and classes.
+The public is invited to watch the presentations on the UVTAGG Facebook page.
+Members of the group ($15/year), besides being able to interact with presenters on ZOOM, receive the monthly newsletter, TAGGology, via email and have access to the more than 650 videos of past presentations and classes.
 TAGGology contains a wealth of information about genealogy, including information for Temple and Family History Consultants.
 Request a free sample copy of the Newsletter by emailing to uvtagginfo@gmail.com.

-Officers of UVTAGG are Gerhard Ruf, President; Laurie Castillo, 1st VP; 2nd VP (Vacant); Beccy Martin, Secretary; Jerry Castillo, Membership Officer, TAGGology Newsletter Editor (Vacant); Rayanne Melick, Treasurer; Librarian (Vacant); Carol Hill, Social Media Publicist; Chris Stevenson, Brent Nelson, Jerry Castillo, and Dawn Brimhall, Broadcast and Website Specialists.
+Officers of UVTAGG are Gerhard Ruf, President; Laurie Castillo, 1st VP; 2nd VP (Vacant); Secretary (vacant); Jerry Castillo, Membership Officer, TAGGology Newsletter Editor (Vacant); Bonnie Dimond, Treasurer; Carol Hill, Social Media Publicist; Chris Stevenson, Caleb Clayson, Jerry Castillo, and Dawn Brimhall, Broadcast and Website Specialists.
 For further information contact President Gerhard Ruf at uvtagginfo@gmail.com (801-602-5048), or 1st VP Laurie Castillo at gengal@comcast.net.

-UVTAGG Press Release: Online Meeting Saturday Morning 12 Jul 2025: KATHRYN GRANT on DEMYSTIFYING AI IN FAMILY HISTORY
+UVTAGG Press Release: Online Meeting Saturday Morning 11 Oct 2025: MARILYN THOMSEN on AI OPENS COURT RECORDS

-UVTAGG Press Release: Online Meeting Saturday Morning 12 Jul 2025: KATHRYN GRANT on DEMYSTIFYING AI IN FAMILY HISTORY
+UVTAGG Press Release: Online Meeting Saturday Morning 11 Oct 2025: MARILYN THOMSEN on AI OPENS COURT RECORDS

 Journalists and newsletter editors, please post this where you can.
 If you need more information, please see our website -- https://uvtagg.org and Press Release Blog https://blog.uvtagg.org/.
 If you have questions, please contact me.
 Thanks.